-As our parents age and need more assistance, most adult children do what they can to help.
-For many of you, the first step is a weekly stop to visit your elders, assess their situation and perhaps help with some chores and errands.
+As parents age and need more assistance, most adult children do what they can to help.
+For many, the first step is a weekly stop by Mom and Dad’s home to assess the situation and perhaps help with some chores and errands.
 Often, these check-ins increase in frequency until it becomes a routine part of each day.

 Yes, stepping in to help your aging parents may feel good and help them save money.
-If they have assets and don’t outlive their money, you may recoup some of the financial resources you gave up by inheriting some of their estate when they die.
+If they have significant assets and don’t outlive their savings, you may even recoup some of the financial resources you gave up by inheriting part of their estate when they die.
 But, my best advice to family caregivers is never to rely on that outcome.